jts272/hello-django/README.md

 Furthermore, the self-closing `{% empty %}` block can be used to render HTML in the instance that the model has no entries.

+## CRUD - C

+1. Create new HTML page - copy and rename the single page from the templates dir
+2. Add a link in the homepage with an href of `/add/`
+3. Create the view in `views.py`
+4. Include a path for `'add/'`, supplying the function and name properties
+   - Remember to import the function
+5. In our new page to add items, we create a form.
+Be deliberate in naming the `name` and `id` attributes.
+Apply labels
+6. Set form `method="POST"` and `action="/add/"`
+7. Apply Django `{% csrf_token %}` (cross site request forgery)
+8. In `views.py` we create an `if` block on `POST`
+   - Get the form values and create a class instance with them
+9. Import `redirect` and apply to the return of the `POST` block
+   - We redirect to the function, which renders the appropriate HTML page.
+The path in `urls.py` determines the actual browser url we go to

+Of special note is the syntax used for url paths.
+For example, in the form action, we want to submit the form to the current page.
+We need to use a preceding `/` to identify that we want to use the current page and not create a new one.